How Patriots Can Beat Packers With Brian Hoyer At Quarterback

 The sample size is small, but Hoyer has averaged 8.52 air yards per attempt since the start of the 2019 season, per Pro-Football-Reference.
 Only two NFL teams (Seattle and Baltimore) posted higher marks than that in 2021.
 The Patriots already have placed a greater emphasis this season on vertical passing and asking receivers to win 50-50 balls, and they don’t need to alter that approach with Hoyer behind center.

-Don’t be surprised if we see a few deep shots to DeVante Parker — who broke out with five cathes for 156 yards last week — especially if the Packers’ defense loads up to stop the run.
+Don’t be surprised if we see a few deep shots to DeVante Parker — who broke out with five catches for 156 yards last week — especially if the Packers’ defense loads up to stop the run.
+Pressure will be on players like Parker, Nelson Agholor, Kendrick Bourne and tight ends Hunter Henry and Jonnu Smith to produce when called upon with top wideout Jakobi Meyers (knee) sidelined for the second straight game.

 This big play also could come in the form of a defensive touchdown — those helped fuel the Patriots’ eight-game win streak last season — or an impact play on special teams, of which they’ve failed to generate many through three games.

-Note: UPDATE: Mac Jones (ankle) officially was ruled out for Sunday’s New England Patriots game on Friday.
-This story has been updated to reflect that change.